-In a blending of an Iroquois and Cree legend, with autumn approaching, four brothers had the same dream for four nights.
+In a blending of an Iroquois and Cree legend of the great bear, with autumn approaching, four brothers had the same dream for four nights.
 They saw a vision of themselves tracking and killing the monster bear.
 Believing the dream to hold the truth, the brothers followed it into the sky.

-The Autumnal Hunt of the Great Bear into the Sky, Blending the Haudenosaunee (Iroquois – People of the Longhouse) and Cree (Ininiewuk) Legends
+The Autumnal Hunt of the Great Bear into the Sky, Haudenosaunee (Iroquois – People of the Longhouse) and Cree (Ininiewuk) Legend

 The Iroquois League of Peace and Power are composed of the Mohawk, Oneida, Onondaga, Cayuga, Seneca and Tuscarora Nations of Upstate New York, Quebec and Ontario.
 The Cree are the largest group of First Nations in Canada.
 In this version of a popular Haudenosaunee (Iroquois) legend is blended with Cree, Mohawk, and Oneida variants.
 The Legend of the Great Bear Hunt to the Big Dipper appears in many North American First Nations lore, as well as throughout the world (see below).

 There were four hunters who were brothers.
 None were as good as them at following a trail.
 They never gave up once tracking their quarry.
 One day, in the moon when the cold nights returned, an urgent message came to the village of the four hunters.